 Always Click or Call Before You Dig

-Before you begin any ground disturbance work, contact your local One Call centre at least three business days in Canada (two in Washington state).
-If your proposed work is near our pipeline, a Trans Mountain representative will call you back within three business days in Canada (two in Washington state) to discuss your proposed work and if required, meet with you on-site to identify the exact location of the pipeline.
+Before you begin any ground disturbance work, contact your local One Call service at least three business days in Canada (two in Washington state).
+If your proposed work is near our pipeline, a Trans Mountain representative will call you back within three business days in Canada (two in Washington state) to discuss your proposed work and, if required, meet with you on-site to identify the exact location of the pipeline.
 This service is provided at no cost to you.

 You can complete a One Call notification online by visiting clickbeforeyoudig.com.